menu

 Demographics

-In terms of college education, Louin is nearly on par with the US average for all cities of 21.84%: 17.75% of adults 25 and older in Louin have a bachelor's degree or advanced degree.
+The population of Louin overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Louin, 21.53% have at least a bachelor's degree.

-The per capita income in Louin in 2018 was $24,846, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $99,384 for a family of four.
+The per capita income in Louin in 2022 was $32,557, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
+This equates to an annual income of $130,228 for a family of four.
 However, Louin contains both very wealthy and poor people as well.

 Louin is an extremely ethnically-diverse town.
 The people who call Louin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Louin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Louin include Irish, German, European, Scottish, and English.
+Important ancestries of people in Louin include English, Irish, German, European, and Scottish.

 The most common language spoken in Louin is English.
 Other important languages spoken here include Polish and Italian.